Over 60 million webinars are expected to be hosted globally in 2026, and this article brings you 20+ verified insights that matter most.

 However, the effect of a webinar may change from industry to industry.

-Here are further details about the views of the marketers about the usage of webinars in their marketing plan.
+Here are further details about marketers’ views on the use of webinars in their marketing plans.

 Source: Statista.